November 2023 – 11 March 2025

 ps -o nlwp <pid>

-GoTimer consumes 5 process threads while JavaTimer consumes 15 process threads:
+GoTimer spans to 5 process threads while JavaTimer spans to 15 process threads:

 To compare it to C, we have written below code in ctimer.c file: